 For more photos of 'neat'ure, check out my photography pages!

-Welcome to my personal webpage!
+Welcome to my personal website!

 For more about my research interests, please visit my research page.

-Download CV (updated August 2019)
+Download CV (updated June 2020)

-Download Resume (updated April 2019)
+Download Resume (updated February 2020)